merkle-open/generator-nitro/README.md

 ## Usage

 Before using, you need of course [node](https://nodejs.org/) installed.
-Nitro and the Nitro generator are tested with the current LTS version of node.js (releases 6).
+Nitro and the Nitro generator are tested with the current ["Active LTS" versions of node.js](https://github.com/nodejs/Release#release-schedule) (release 6.x and 8.x).
-They also work with node.js release 8.

 Install `yarn`, `yo` and `generator-nitro` globally: